dparksports/time-theory/README.md

 # Non Existant Time Theory
-WIP Notes of Non-existant Time Theory.
+Notes of Non-existant Time Theory.

 # Observations
 1. Time does not exist.